Tradition meets crisis: Zu Alten Nussbaum” remains strong!

 Erfahren Sie mehr über das traditionsreiche Restaurant „Zum Alten Nussbaum“ in Germersheim, welches seit 1859 für seine handgemachten Speisen bekannt ist.

-Changes in gastronomy
+Changes in the catering industry